-NSTAR Electric Company, WMECO and Unitil ("the Companies") appreciate that certain aspects of this framework would allow the Companies to optimize grid modernization planning and investment.
-In particular, the Companies are supportive of the provisions requiring company-specific GM plans using a forward-looking test year and PBR elements and the pre-approval of those plans within the context of formal regulatory proceeding.
+26 NSTAR Electric Company, WMECO and Unitil ("the Companies") appreciate that certain aspects of this framework would allow the Companies to optimize grid modernization planning and investment.
+In particular, the Companies are supportive of the provisions requiring company-specific GM plans using a forward-looking test year and PBR elements and the pre-approval of those plans within the context of formal regulatory proceedings.
 However, this pre-approval process should be applicable to and focused on targeted GM investments, rather than on traditional capital planning and investment processes.
 Distribution Companies have a core responsibility to provide safe and reliable service to their customers.
 Given that mandate, the Companies must retain the discretion to direct capital projects that operate to meet those dual responsibilities.

-26 Chapter 8 of this report provides a set of proposals for the next steps for the regulatory process.
+27 Chapter 8 of this report provides a set of proposals for the next steps for the regulatory process.

-Model provides a regulatory model that ensures maximum flexibility in addressing cost recovery for individual, targeted programs.
+The Department should first develop policies and objectives for establishment of grid modernization programs that achieve the best outcomes for customers at the lowest cost.
+The Enhanced Regulatory Model provides a regulatory model that ensures maximum flexibility in addressing cost recovery for individual, targeted programs.
 It provides five submodels that may be used in conjunction with one another.
 Each submodel, described in the text below, is designed to facilitate recovery of costs associated with one of the five main programs or initiatives of grid modernization.
-These grid modernization technologies and initiatives should, among other things, enhance and improve distribution system reliability, 27 lower electricity costs, and enable grid modernization technologies in a least-cost manner.
+These grid modernization technologies and initiatives should, among other things, enhance and improve distribution system reliability, 28 lower electricity costs, and enable grid modernization technologies in a least-cost manner.

 The five submodels collectively enhance the current regulatory framework to facilitate deployment of grid modernization initiatives by the rate-regulated electric distribution utility companies in Massachusetts.
 The Enhanced Regulatory Model retains the existing structure for rate recovery.
 The utilities will continue to recover prudently incurred costs for grid modernization investments that are used and useful (as appropriately allocated according to the cost-allocation and assignment principles in place today) through base distribution rates, after accounting for bill impacts and affordability.
-The utilities are allowed an opportunity to earn a return on their investments, which is recouped through base distribution rates at their cost of capital.
+29 The utilities are allowed an opportunity to earn a return on their investments, which is recouped through base distribution rates at their cost of capital.
 Base distribution rates must be established in a base rate case proceeding.